To use Sococo's People View in Slack-integrated workspaces effectively, you should be familiar with the following features covered by this article:

 The Slack hashtag is used to identify:

-- Slack contacts connected to this Sococo space, who are also members of the space, but currently not online in Sococo.
-These people are still available for you to message or "get" from Sococo because they are online in Slack.
+- Slack contacts connected to a Sococo space who are members of the space, but currently not online in Sococo.
+These people are still available for you to send a message or get from Sococo because they are online in Slack.

 - Slack contacts who are not members of this Sococo space.
 From Sococo, you can message them and see if they are online or offline.